 Many of these sweet sourdough bread recipes will enhanced by using this Chocolate Sourdough Starter.

 Some of the savory flavored sourdough additions you could consider mixing through:

-Jalepeno & Cheddar - this is one of the most popular flavor combinations ever!
+Jalepeño & Cheddar - this is one of the most popular flavor combinations ever!
 It up to you as to how your add your jalepenos - some people like them sliced, others in a smaller dice.

 Herb & Cheese - always a classic, try adding an Italian herb mix and some good quality cheese.

-Roasted Garlic & Rosemary – you’ll need to lightly roast the garlic in some olive oil for this one.
-Roast 2 heads of garlic in the oven until they are soft and caramelised.
-You can pop them out of the head by gently squeezing them.
-Once they are cooled, add them to your sourdough at the stretch and fold phase with 2 tablespoons of dried rosemary.
-You can also use fresh rosemary if you prefer.
-Do not use powdered garlic in your sourdough – it hinders fermentation and you’ll end up with a frisbee!
+Roasted Garlic & Rosemary - you'll need to lightly roast the garlic in some olive oil for this one.
+Roast 2-3 heads of garlic in the oven until they are soft and caramelised.

 You can use the oil they are in - but you'll need to add it with the water at the beginning of the recipe.
 It's an oil, so can be added on top of the water, not instead of.